-Gypsum drywall panels are pressure laminated with a permanent adhesive to unpierced sheet lead and arranged to provide effective lead shielding through all joints.
+Gypsum drywall panels are pressure laminated with permanent adhesive to unpierced sheet lead and arranged to provide effective lead shielding through all joints.
 Gypsum board panels are secured to studs with drywall screws.
 Leaded drywall panels will be greater than or equal to the attenuation level specified by the physicist.
 Leaded dry wall sizes are typically on 5/8” thick or ½” thick 4’ x 8’, 4’x9’ or 4’x10’ sheetrock gypsum wallboard with 49” wide sheet lead rolled up to 7’ or 8’ high.

 - Place leaded side of drywall against studs.